LokiJS-Forge/LokiDB/docs/ranged_indexes.md

 And that approximate performance does not significantly change when we scale from 40K documents to 100K documents.

-Obviously on newer and higher performance processors this quickly scales up well above those numbers but when compared to LokiJS you would not likely be able to see those number with any
+Obviously on newer and higher performance processors this quickly scales up well above those numbers but when compared to LokiJS you would not likely be able to see those number with any collection counts above a couple thousand documents.

 ## How can I apply an avl index to a property in my collection?

-Easy, a simple (javascript) example demonstrating this is the following :
+Easy... a simple (javascript) example demonstrating this is the following :
 ```javascript
 const db = new Loki("idxtest");